UBC-Thunderbots/Software/docs/useful-robot-commands.md

 ## Wifi Disclaimer

-To use most of these commands you will either need to be on the tbots wifi network( no internet access ) or on a wifi with internet access(shawopen, ubc wifi) and connected to the jetson nano through ethernet tethering.
+To use most of these commands you will either need to be on the tbots wifi network( no internet access ) or on a wifi with internet access(shawopen, ubc wifi) and connected to the Jetson Nano through ethernet tethering.

-The IP address of the robots on the tbots network is `192.168.0.20<robot_id>` so for robot id `1` the ip is `192.168.0.201`.
-If you are using ethernet tethering you will need to use a network utility (tshark, wireshark, arp) to determine the ip address.
+The IP address of the robots on the tbots network is `192.168.0.20<robot_id>` so for robot id `1` the IP is `192.168.0.201`.
+If you are using ethernet tethering you will need to use a network utility (tshark, wireshark, arp) to determine the IP address.

 ## Miscellaneous Ansible Tasks & Options